ReinBentdal/le_audio_synthesizer/README.md

 # Synthesize and transmit audio through ble le audio with nrf5340
 The new le audio specification brings improvements to Bluetooth audio.
 Lower latency and better perceived audio quality may make digital music instruments, utilizing Bluetooth audio, more appealing as commercial products.

-This demo application demonstrates a simple polyphonic synthesizer.
-The buttons on the device functions as a simple piano keyboard.
-The synthesized audio is send through le audio to a *nRF5340 Audio DK*, which functions as the receiving part such as an headset.
+This demo application demonstrates a simple polyphonic synthesizer using *nRF5340 DK* or *nRF5340 Audio DK*.
+Synthesized audio is transmitted with le audio to receiving *nRF5340 Audio DK*s, which functions as the headset.

 <p align="center">
   <img src="./assets/devices.png" />